Currency

 • Launch year — 2014

 Founded by Reeve Collins, Craig Sellars, and Brock Pierce, Tether falls into a different category of examples of cryptocurrency.
-It is often referred to as “stablecoin” because this currency is backed by a specific asset — the US dollar.
+It is often referred to as “stablecoin” because this currency is backed by a specific asset—the US dollar.
 At the moment, the price of one Tether coin is 1$.
-The selling feature of this cryptocurrency is that it can be conveniently used as a medium for switching to a different cryptocurrency.
+The selling feature of the project is that its coins can be conveniently used as a medium for converting your money into a different cryptocurrency.

 Binance Coins (BNB)